 While there are some mediations that take far shorter due to an insurmountable distance between what each side wants, you should always anticipate spending a whole day in mediation.
 Further, while there is no legal requirement that the parties actually reach a resolution, it is in your interest to enter mediation with open ears and an open mind.

 Trust Viloria, Oliphant, Oster & Aman L.L.P. to Fight for You

-Viloria, Oliphant, Oster & Aman, L.L.P. is a law firm that provides comprehensive legal services to individuals looking for professional, high quality representation.
+Viloria, Oliphant, Oster & Aman, L.L.P. is a law firm that provides comprehensive legal services to individuals looking for professional, high quality representation with their family law case.
 If you are considering a divorce, you need to contact a lawyer.
 You have significant legal rights when it comes to property division, spousal support, and child custody.
 Rather than leave your future to chance, let our team of experienced attorneys guide you.
-Call Viloria, Oliphant, Oster & Aman L.L.P. today at (775) 210-8178 to schedule a consultation or contact our office through our website.
+Call Viloria, Oliphant, Oster & Aman L.L.P. today at (775) 227-2280 to schedule a consultation or contact our office through our website.